 Steve Mould is a Science Presenter with a reputation for providing expert knowledge and packaging complicated scientific ideas in an accessible way.

 Steve was one of the co-presenters on ITV1’s series, I Never Knew That About Britain where he explored Britain’s rich and eccentric scientific history.
 He has also made regular appearances on The One Show (BBC One) as well as having been the Science presenter and expert on Britain’s Brightest (BBC One) and Blue Peter (CBBC).
+In January 2018, Steve appeared as one of the experts on The Department of Complaints(More4).
 He can also be heard across BBC Radio 5 live, Radio 1 and Absolute Radio.

 He is also one third of the hugely successful geeky comedy trio, Festival of The Spoken Nerd who, after sell-out shows across London, Edinburgh Fringe and the West End, regularly tour the length and breadth of the UK with their unique blend of comedy, science, music, maths and interactive experiments.
 In 2016 they were the resident Nerds on QI as well as presenting their first BBC Radio 4 series Domestic Science, a second series of which will follow in 2017.